Debetux/FacebookExportMessages/README.md

 ```

 BIM BIM BAM BAM.
-Don't forget to create a Facebook Application and to replace your tokens.
+Don't forget to create a Facebook Application and to replace your tokens in settings.py (see settings.sample.py).

 ## Prod, with gunicorn and nginx